 viii.
-Equations 4.3.10, 4.3.11, 4.3.12, and 4.3.13 - Summarized Values disbursed.
+Equations 4.3.10, 4.3.11, 4.3.12, and 4.3.13 - Summarized Values

+Present values of cash flows during the year are computed using the yield rate on the combined OASDI trust fund for that year.
+Each component of trust fund operations is exposed, with interest, to the point in the year in which, on average, it is received or disbursed.
 These exposure levels, $ben_exp(tf,yr)$, are the same as described above.
 These exposed levels are then discounted to January 1 of the year of the Trustees Report, ni.
 If yield(j) is the annual yield rate on the combined OASDI trust funds for year j and v(yr) is the discounting factor for the year, then